This article is part of the series

 - Getting a solid perspective on YOUR situation, and what the Truth is

-- Taking action to solve the right problems, rather than the imagined ones.
+- Taking action to solve the actual problems, rather than the imagined ones.

 Let’s walk through each of these and break them down.